henry-zwart/bdhs-bounds-2023/README.md

 To enter the development environment, run `make enter` from the top level of the "bdhs-bounds-2023" directory.
 A docker environment should launch, placing you in a bash shell, where you'll have access to prolog and python.

+To enter a prolog interactive shell directly, in the "bdhs-bounds-2023/prolog" directory, run `make enter-prolog`.